The University has reciprocity agreements with the states of Wisconsin, North Dakota, South Dakota, and the province of Manitoba, Canada.

 - If you are a student from Wisconsin enrolled in the School of Dentistry, the Medical School, or the College of Veterinary Medicine, you are not eligible for reciprocity.

 Tuition reciprocity is not automatic.
-You must apply for reciprocity prior to the term in which you plan to register.
 You need to apply for reciprocity through the higher education office in your state or province.
-For information and application forms, check with your home state's reciprocity office below.
+For information and application forms, check with your home state's reciprocity office below:

 You will receive an approval letter from your home state when your reciprocity application has been approved.
 The University is notified by your home state when your reciprocity agreement has been approved.
 However, if your billing statement does not reflect your reciprocity tuition, bring your approval letter to a One Stop Student Services Center.

 After your first year, provided that you have earned credits on campus, your reciprocity automatically renews.
 Delays in your reciprocity eligibility will not exempt you from additional billing charges.

 If you are a student from North Dakota, South Dakota, or Wisconsin, you are charged the resident tuition rate.
 Some exceptions apply if you are a graduate or professional student; review the reciprocity materials available from Admissions to learn more.

 If you are a new student from Manitoba enrolling in professional programs with the School of Dentistry, the College of Pharmacy, or the College of Veterinary Medicine, you will be charged nonresident rates.
 If you were enrolled in one of these programs prior to fall 2012, you will continue to be charged resident rates through the completion of your studies.

 If you are from Manitoba and enrolling in any other program, you will be charged the resident tuition rate.